 Phra Nang Cave Beach, accessible by a path from Railay Beach East or by kayak or longboat from Railay West, is best known for its cave that holds a shrine once created by fishermen and locals to the spirit of the Princess of Phranang Cave.

-The shrine is filled with flowers and phallus-shaped lingam gifts carved from wood.
+The shrine is filled with flowers and phallus-shaped gifts carved from wood.
 The eye-catching wooden offerings are said to bring prosperity and fertility to the earth.

 Aside from the cave, the beach itself boasts turquoise waters, powdery sand, and cave overhangs, making a wonderful destination for beachgoers looking for a unique cove to spend some time.